felabel/felabel/README.md

 # 💫 About Me:
-A Frontend Developer with Reactjs, Redux and Typescript<br>
+A Frontend Developer with Reactjs, React Native, Redux and Typescript<br>

 ## 🌐 Socials: